imafr/libary-management-system-api/README.md

 update-database -verbose
 ```

 2. Using .NET Core CLI

-    1. Open your terminal or command prompt.
+    i.
+Open your terminal or command prompt.

-    2. Navigate to the root directory of your project.
+    ii.
+Navigate to the root directory of your project.

   Run the following command:

 bash